-Our next open day will be on May 26th 2018 at 2.00 pm.
-Alternatively we are running free coaching sessions on Saturday mornings 10-12 and Friday evenings from 5.30, no need to book just turn up.
-You will not need buy bowls or anything else before you start, just wear some flat soled shoes and you can begin bowling straight away.
+There are free coaching sessions on Saturday mornings 10am – 12noon and Friday evenings from 5.30pm starting on Friday May 5th, no need to book just turn up.
+You will not need to buy bowls or anything else before you start, just wear some flat-soled shoes and you can begin bowling straight away.

 There are three experienced coaches at the club:

 They will be happy to talk to you beforehand about the benefits of becoming a bowler.
 After you have given bowls a try and you decide to take it up and join our club they can give you advice about buying bowls and any other equipment you need.